Pomaglumetad: Treatment for schizophrenia

-LY-2140023 is the first drug acting on mGlu receptors that has been studied in humans for the treatment of schizophrenia.
+Pomaglumetad methionil is the first drug acting on mGlu receptors that has been studied in humans for the treatment of schizophrenia.
 It has been proposed as useful treatment of both positive and negative symptoms by acting as a selective agonist at mGlu receptors and modulating glutamatergic neurotransmission.
-It is suspected that LY-2140023 may balance and normalize dysregulated and hyperactive cortical pyramidal neurons in regions associated with schizophrenia and psychosis such as the thalamus, prefrontal cortex, and limbic system.
-Clinical trials using LY-2140023 have investigated its use as a therapy when administered alone and as an adjuvant therapy used in addition to atypical antipsychotics.
+It is suspected that pomaglumetad methionil may balance and normalize dysregulated and hyperactive cortical pyramidal neurons in regions associated with schizophrenia and psychosis such as the thalamus, prefrontal cortex, and limbic system.
+Clinical trials using pomaglumetad methionil have investigated its use as a therapy when administered alone and as an adjuvant therapy used in addition to atypical antipsychotics.

 Dosage and usage

-The dosage of LY-2140023 given to patients has varied by clinical trial, though dosages have typically ranged between 10 mg and 40 mg twice daily (BID).
+The dosage of pomaglumetad methionil given to patients has varied by clinical trial, though dosages have typically ranged between 10 mg and 40 mg twice daily (BID).
 In an early phase II monotherapy trial, the dosage shown to be efficacious was 40 mg BID.
-Later trials investigating the use of LY-2140023 as an adjuvant to the antipsychotic medications already used by patients participating in the study utilized a lower dose of 20 mg BID.
+Later trials investigating the use of pomaglumetad methionil as an adjuvant to the antipsychotic medications already used by patients participating in the study utilized a lower dose of 20 mg BID.
 If treatment was well tolerated after a week at this target dose, the dose was increased to 40 mg BID.
 However, if the 20 mg dose was not well tolerated, the dose was decreased to 10 mg.